Limburg Abbey

 How long should I spend visiting?

-A visit to Limburg Abbey typically takes a few hours, allowing ample time to explore the grounds and absorb the atmosphere.
+A visit typically takes a few hours, allowing ample time to explore the abbey and its surroundings.

 Is photography allowed?